thephez/backup-readme/core/markdown/dash-core-wallet-arguments-and-commands-dashd.md

   -spendzeroconfchange
        Spend unconfirmed change when sending transactions (default: 1)

-  -upgradewallet
-       Upgrade wallet to latest format on startup

   -wallet=<path>
-       Specify wallet database path.
-Can be specified multiple times to load multiple wallets.
-Path is interpreted relative to <walletdir> if it is not absolute, and will be created if it does not exist (as a directory containing a wallet.dat file and log files).
-For backwards compatibility this will also accept names of existing data files in <walletdir>.)
+       Specify wallet path to load at startup.
+Can be used multiple times to load multiple wallets.
+Path is to a directory containing wallet data and log files.
+If the path is not absolute, it is interpreted relative to <walletdir>.
+This only loads existing wallets and does not create new ones.
+For backwards compatibility this also accepts names of existing top-level data files in
+       <walletdir>.

   -walletbackupsdir=<dir>
        Specify full path to directory for automatic wallet backups (must exist)